frenck/spook/documentation/integrations/input_select.md

 ### Sort options

-Sorts the list of available options in the input select, keept the current select options selected.
+Sorts the list of available options in the input select and keeps the current select options selected.

 ```{figure} ../images/integrations/input_select/sort.png